Computer Siksha

 <html> directly

-Correct Answer: C — <body> Heading tags like <h1> through <h6> are content elements, so you must place them inside the <body> section.
-In contrast, the <head> section holds metadata such as titles, style sheets, and scripts.
+Correct Answer: C — <body> Heading tags like <h1> through <h6> are content elements, so you must consequently place them inside the <body> section.
+In contrast, the <head> section holds metadata.
 Placing headings in <head> would result in an incorrect HTML structure.
 Therefore, always add your headings and visible content inside the <body> tag.

 Questions 16–20 · Head Section, Title Tag, and Tag Syntax